tillitis/dev-tillitis/hugo/content/devapp/_index.md

 console (see `loginctl`).

-Another way to get access is by becoming a member of the group that owns the serial port.
+Another way to get access is by becoming a member of the group that owns serial ports, on some systems with default udev rules for USB CDC ACM devices that come and go.
 On Ubuntu that group is `dialout`, and you can do it like this:

 ```
 $ id -un